Job vacancy

 We can only interview a small number of candidates.
 Even if you have all the essential qualities, you may not be shortlisted for interview.

-The following are essential attitudes and beliefs for the post:
+The following are essential qualities for the post:

-• Commitment to the aims and values of the Centre (see About the Resource Centre).
+- Commitment to the aims and values of the Centre.

-• Commitment to working as part of a team and sharing equal responsibility with other workers for the day-to-day running of the Centre.
+- Commitment to working as part of a collective and sharing equal responsibility with other workers for the day-to-day running of the Centre.

-With reference to these essential attitudes and beliefs, tell us why you are interested in working at the Resource Centre.
+With reference to your understanding of the Resource Centre’s aims and values, tell us why you are interested in working at the Resource Centre.

 There is no word limit for this question.
 Write as much as you feel necessary to make the points you would like to make.